indigo-dc/onedock/doc/wiki.md

 #### Docker
 Then you have to install Docker, according to the official [Docker documentation](https://docs.docker.com/engine/installation/ubuntulinux/).

+**Warning**
+> We recommend using docker version 1.9.
+> If you use docker engine versions greater than 1.9, we can not ensure that OneDock works correctly.
+If you have doubts about installing an scpecific version of docker, please check the installation scripts in this repository: _install/ubuntu/install-docker_

 You need to install a Docker Registry v2.0 that is usable from all the nodes.
 Its name must be included in the variable ```LOCAL_SERVER``` in the file ```/var/lib/one/remotes/onedock.conf```.

 _REMEMBER_ to install the certificates of your Docker registry in the proper directories.
 The most easy way to install the certificate is to copy it into the folder ```/etc/docker/certs.d/$HOSTNAME:5000/```.
 But you should copy it for the whole system in case that you want to use other commands (e.g. curl).